burakenaktas/note-app/README.md

 # note-app
 I learned redux with this app.
-I just made dark theme for two pages of this app and it was enough to learn redux.
+First I made this whole app and then I added dark theme for two pages of this app.
+I think it was enough to learn redux.